uberVU/elasticboard/README.md

     cd dashboard; python -m SimpleHTTPServer

-Point your browser to [http://localhost:8000](http://localhost:8000) (or whatever URL you are using).
-You'll see the current version of the dashboard.
-If you want to visually explore the data, there's also a link to Kibana on that page.
+Point your browser to [http://localhost:8000](http://localhost:8000) (or whatever URL you are using) and you are good to go!